dmorison799-beep/modernize-legacy-cobol-app--V1/README.md

 ![Codespace](images/codespace.png)

 - The configuration for the codespace is already set up with the required extensions.
-  - GitHub Copilot
+  - Devin
-  - GitHub Copilot Chat
+  - Devin Chat
   - COBOL
   - Markdown All in One
   - Mermaid Markdown